-- The Practice must have a up-to-date Bullying & Harassment Policy, and a Work Health and Safety Policy. - Staff need to be trained in work health and safety requirements. - There needs to be regular assessments of risks in the practice using safe steps. - Be proactive in addressing workplace conflict, however trivial it may appear - it can easily escalate - What Other Steps?
+- Bullying complaints and workers compensation are an employees game, so: - Ensure your Practice has an up-to-date Bullying & Harassment Policy, and a Work Health and Safety Policy; - Train staff in all work health and safety requirements. - Undertake regular assessments of risks in the Practice using safe steps. - Be proactive in addressing workplace conflict, however trivial it may appear - it can easily escalate